Frequently Asked Questions

 Please remember that the drayage contractor cannot be held responsible for the disappearance of an exhibitor’s materials after delivery to the booth, or before the materials are picked up for loading out after the exposition.
 AALL provides a locked storage area for exhibitors who wish to ship their sensitive merchandise to a holding area prior to the exhibitor’s arrival at the convention center (Note: Merchandise only—exhibit fixtures will not be accepted).
 This merchandise can then be picked up by the exhibitor and delivered to the booth when appropriate.

 Remember, it is the responsibility of the exhibitor to insure his property.
-The American Association of Law Libraries, their agents, Hall-Erickson, Inc., the Ernest N. Morial Convention Center and their respective agents will not be responsible in any way against theft, fire or accident.
+The American Association of Law Libraries, their agents, Hall-Erickson, Inc., the Huntington Convention Center of Cleveland and their respective agents will not be responsible in any way against theft, fire or accident.

 The first person you should seek out is a Show Management floor manager.
 Floor managers work from the beginning of move-in through the last day of move-out.
 They are there to assist you by answering questions about display rules, help with labor questions, and in general, are a good source of information.
 They can make your move-in a smooth and productive experience.